Static application security testing

 SAST tools are integrated into the development process to help development teams as they are primarily focusing on developing and delivering software respecting requested specifications.

-SAST tools, like other security tools, focus on reducing the risk of downtime of applications or that private information stored in applications will not be compromised.
+SAST tools, like other security tools, focus on reducing the risk of downtime of applications or that private information stored in applications is not compromised.

-For the year of 2018, the Privacy Rights Clearinghouse database shows that more than 612 million records have been compromised by hacking.

 Overview

-Application security tests of applications their release: static application security testing (SAST), dynamic application security testing (DAST), and interactive application security testing (IAST), a combination of the two.
+Application security tests conducted before their release include static application security testing (SAST), dynamic application security testing (DAST), and interactive application security testing (IAST), which is a combination of the two.

 Static analysis tools examine the text of a program syntactically.
 They look for a fixed set of patterns or rules in the source code.
 Theoretically, they can also examine a compiled form of the software.
 This technique relies on instrumentation of the code to do the mapping between compiled components and source code components to identify issues.
 Static analysis can be done manually as a code review or auditing of the code for different purposes, including security, but it is time-consuming.

-The precision of SAST tool is determined by its scope of analysis and the specific techniques used to identify vulnerabilities.
-Different levels of analysis include:
+The precision of SAST tools is determined by their scope of analysis and the specific techniques used to identify vulnerabilities.
+Different levels of analysis include the following: